Yelp/paasta/docs/source/about/glossary.rst

 ~~~~~~~~~~~~~~~~

 A machine running a Mesos Master process, responsible for coordination
-but not responsible for actually running Marathon or Chronos jobs.
+but not responsible for actually running Marathon or Tron jobs.
 There
 are several Masters, coordinating as a quorum via Zookeeper.

 **Mesos Slave**
 ~~~~~~~~~~~~~~~

-A machine running a Mesos Slave process, responsible for running Marathon or Chronos jobs as assigned by the Mesos Master.
+A machine running a Mesos Slave process, responsible for running Marathon or Tron jobs as assigned by the Mesos Master.

 **PaaSTA**
 ~~~~~~~~~~